 - 1 1/2 cups cornmeal

 - 1 tsp baking soda

 - In a large bow, combine cornmeal, flour, sugar, baking powder, baking soda and salt together.
 Set aside.

-- Preheat griddle or skillet over medium heat, brush with melted butter.
+- Heat griddle or skillet over medium heat and brush with butter.
 Ladle 1/3 cup of batter onto griddle and sprinkle with a few blueberries.
 Cook until golden brown, about 2 minutes on each side.
 Repeat with remaining batter.

-- Serve immediately with maple syrup and honey butter.
+- Serve pancakes with maple syrup and honey butter.